 Year Nine pupil Oliver Rigby said: “Everyone was so quiet listening to Joanna and it was eerie listening to her experiences of the camp.
 We have been studying the Holocaust for around a month now but Joanna’s talk has had the biggest impact.
 It was something I won’t forget.”

 Kira Doyle said: “I was moved to tears and everyone was listening so intently.
 I admire Joanna’s bravery for talking so openly about it.”

 Kiah Page-Masterman added: “When you study history in class, it’s secondary information so to hear from someone who has experienced an important part of history in real life was emotional and moving.
 It helped me understand the Holocaust a lot better and to understand what people went through.
 It was a real eye-opener getting to hear from someone who lived through it.”

 It was Joanna’s second visit to Pleckgate and she said: “I enjoy coming here.
 I travel all around the country talking about the Holocaust and I think it’s an important thing to do.
 It acts as a memorial and also it’s important to make people aware it could have been prevented but for people’s indifference.
 We have to do better in the future.”

-Head of History at Pleckgate Mr Bajkowski said: “Having Joanna visit and give her testimony to our students is a real privilege and honour for both the school and our students.
+Head of History at Pleckgate Mr Bajkowski said: “Having Joanna visit and give her testimony to our pupils is a real privilege and honour for both the school and our pupils.
 It also shows that there is something special happening at Pleckgate.
-Not only do we have results that place us among the best in the country, but we understand that education is more than just outstanding examination results, is also about each student having an outstanding educational experience.
+Not only do we have results that place us among the best in the country, but we understand that education is more than just outstanding examination results, is also about each pupil having an outstanding educational experience.